resilient-http/resilient.js/README.md

 - **promiscuousErrors** `boolean` - Enable promiscuous error handling mode.
 Client HTTP status errors (400-499) will be treated as failed request, retrying it until it has a valid status (when `retry` option is enabled).
 Default `false`
 - **omitRetryWhen** `array<object>` - A collection of rules per method and status code to match in order to omit a request retry cycle.
 See the usage [example](https://github.com/resilient-http/resilient.js/blob/master/examples/omit-fallback-options.js).
 Default `null`
 - **omitFallbackWhen** `array<object>` - A collection of rules per method and status code to match in order to omit a request server fallback.
 See usage [example](https://github.com/resilient-http/resilient.js/blob/master/examples/omit-fallback-options.js).
 Default `null`
-- **omitRetryOnMethods** `array<string>` - Omit a retry cycle attempt if the request method is on the given array.
+- **omitRetryOnMethods** `array<string>` - Omit a retry cycle attempt if the request HTTP method is on the given array.
 Default `null`
-- **omitFallbackOnMethods** `array<string>` - Omit fallback to the next best available server if the method is on the given array.
-If you use this option, retry cycles will be disables too for the given methods.
+- **omitFallbackOnMethods** `array<string>` - Omit fallback to the next best available server if the HTTP method is on the given array.
+If you use this option, retry cycles will be disabled as well for the given methods.
 Default `null`
 - **omitRetryOnErrorCodes** `array<number>` - Omit a retry cycle attempt if the latest request response status code is one of the given array.
 Default `null`
 - **omitFallbackOnErrorCodes** `array<number>` - Omit fallback to the next best available server if the latest request response status code is one of the given array.
 Default `null`
 - **timeouts** `object` - Define custom request timeout values in miliseconds per HTTP method, useful to differ read/write requests.
 This option has priority over the `timeout` option.
 Default: `null`